Danjovic/AVeRCADE/Firmware/_Bootloader/USBaspLoader.2012-12-08/firmware/readme.txt

 3: Burn the fuses:

    a.
+ATMEGA8      Low Fuse = 0x9F   High Fuse = 0xC0
+   b.
 ATMEGA328p   Low Fuse = 0xF7   High Fuse = 0xDA  Ext Fuse = 0x03

 Notes:
 The bootloader shall be burn in the microcontroller before soldering on the board.